thenicebro/scenarios/linux/challenge-cancel-file-change/step2.md

-# Remove A File From The Repository
+# Remove a File From the Repository

 ## Introduction